dgaydukov/cert-aws/files/sa.md

     30% < cpu < 60% -- add 2 ec2
     cpu > 60% -- add 3 ec2
     Of course you can create 3 simple policy and 3 CloudWatch alarm for each step.
 But it too much, so it's better to have 1 alarm and 1 step policy.
     Be aware that step policy `MetricIntervalLowerBound/MetricIntervalUpperBound` add this value to value from CloudWatch alarm.
-So if you don't want you should leave lower bound, cause you are not allowed to set negative values  (take a look at `cloudformation/asg-simple-step.yml`)
+So if you don't want you should leave lower bound, cause you are not allowed to set negative values  (take a look at `CloudFormation/asg-simple-step.yml`)
     * Target tracking scaling - scale based on a target value for a specific metric (ASG create CloudWatch alarms that trigger the scaling policy).
 So if you don't want to mess with alarms and want smart system that can scale out/in based on some metric you should use it.
-    With this smart policy cloudwatch alarm and step adjustment policy created behind the scene, and manage number of ec2 based on target
+    With this smart policy CloudWatch alarm and step adjustment policy created behind the scene, and manage number of ec2 based on target:
-        * ASGAverageCPUUtilization - based on cpu consumption
+        * `ASGAverageCPUUtilization` - based on cpu consumption
-        * ALBRequestCountPerTarget - based on number of requests for elb
+        * `ALBRequestCountPerTarget` - based on number of requests for elb
-        * ASGAverageNetworkIn/ASGAverageNetworkOut - based on average number of bytes
+        * `ASGAverageNetworkIn/ASGAverageNetworkOut` - based on average number of bytes
-* Scheduled scaling - specify changing of min/max instances based on some scheduled value (for example you know your peak hours every day). crontab notation is used for this.
+* Scheduled scaling - specify changing of min/max instances based on some scheduled value (for example you know your peak hours every day), crontab notation is used for this.
 You can also create your own custom metrics.
 But it should change based on number of instances (latency is bad and won't work, cause adding/removing instances doesn't directly affect response time)
 If you have single ec2 and you need to deploy java project there, you can just ssh there and put .jar file directly.
 But if you are managing a fleet of ec2 using ASG you would better to use efs and put your .jar there, so whenever new ec2 is started it would take this .jar and run your app.
 Types of scaling:
 * scale up - remove current instance and create new one with bigger compute/memory capacity
+* scale down - remove current instance and create new one with lesser compute/memory capacity
 * scale out - add one or more instances
-* scale down - remove current instance and create new one with lesser compute/memory capacity
 * scale in - remove one or more instances
 Cooldown period - prevent ASG from adding/removing instances before the effects of previous activities are visible, so it helps to prevent the initiation of an additional scaling activity based on stale metrics.
-Lifecycle hooks - you can execute some logic after AS create new instance (useful when you don't have ready to use AMI and need to tune instance after creation), see `cloudformation/asg-sqs-hook.yml`. lifecycle hook puts the instance into a wait state (Pending:Wait or Terminating:Wait).
+Lifecycle hooks - you can execute some logic after ASG create new instance (useful when you don't have ready-to-use AMI and need to tune instance after creation), see `CloudFormation/asg-sqs-hook.yml`. lifecycle hook puts the instance into a wait state (Pending:Wait or Terminating:Wait).
 The instance is paused until you continue or the timeout period ends.
 Yet if you launch instance it will become available immediately and can serve requests.
 When you launch new instance you can receive sqs message
 ```